georgelopez7/Azure-Data-Pipeline/README.md

 ## Description

-In this repository, you will find out about my experience with Azure Functions and how we leveraged it to scrape Reddit posts using the Reddit API in Python.
-In addition, I set a timer to execute the function at a set interval, and as a result stream real time data from Reddit.
+In this repository, you will find out about my experience with Azure Functions and how it was leveraged to scrape Reddit posts using the Reddit API in Python.
+In addition, a timer was set to execute the function at a set interval, and as a result stream real time data from Reddit into an Azure SQL database.

-The content from the Reddit postss were parsed through Azure's Text Analytics tool which conducts sentiment analysis on text.
+The content from the Reddit postss were parsed through Azure's Text Analytics tool which conducted sentiment analysis on text.
 This was used to gather the sentiment from each Reddit post.

 Finally the data was stored in several tables in an SQL database and analysed using Power BI.